nutrition

 How do I start a 30 day high fiber challenge meal plan without feeling bloated?

-It's best to increase your fiber intake gradually rather than jumping all in on day one.
-Make sure you're drinking plenty of water throughout the day, as hydration helps fiber move smoothly through your digestive system.
+It's usually easier to increase your fiber intake gradually rather than jumping all in on day one.
+Drinking enough water throughout the day may help keep the change comfortable.
 Following a structured 30 day high fiber challenge meal plan guide can help you space out your portions safely.

 What are the best foods to include in a high fiber meal plan?